steegea/uDine/README.md

 Go to “uDine/Project/Json/src/Json.java”

 On lines 148 to 158, you can find API links to various schools that have a partnership with Dine On Campus.
-On line 162, you can change the school name to one that is listed in the program.
+On line 162, you can change the school name to one that is listed in the Java file.
 Once you run the program the menu will update to the school of your choice.
 One thing to keep in mind is most schools are closed over the summer so that means that the menu will not have any items for sale.

 ## Authors